bolognini/country-search/README.md

 ### Description

-This project consists of a simple component that call a fuzzy search which highlights the matched terms typed in an input, and it's scrollable and navigable.
+This project consists of a simple component that calls a fuzzy search which highlights the matched terms typed in an input, and it's scrollable and navigable.

 You can access the live application at the following link: https://country-search-hazel.vercel.app/